wschaef/goes-architecture/architecture.md

 ![Whitebox View of Overall System](img/Container.drawio.svg)

-### Streaming
-This building block is responsible for the delivery of video and audio content to consumers.
+- **Streaming:** This building block is responsible for the delivery of video and audio content to consumers.
 It handles tasks like encoding, transcoding, and streaming protocols.
-It is used by both Consumers and Content Managers.

-### Shop
-The Shop building block manages the e-commerce aspects of the system, including product listings, purchase transactions, and order fulfillment.
-It is used by both Consumers and Content Managers.
+- **Shop:** The Shop building block manages the e-commerce aspects of the system, including product listings, purchase transactions, and order fulfillment.

-## Order
-This building block manages the order process, including order creation, fulfillment, and tracking.
-It is used by the Shop building block.
+- **Order:** This building block manages the order process, including order creation, fulfillment, and tracking.

-### Product
-This building block stores and manages product information, including metadata, pricing, and inventory.
-It is used by the Shop building block.
+- **Product:** This building block stores and manages product information, including metadata, pricing, and inventory.

-### Customer
-The Customer building block stores and manages user information, including account details, preferences, and purchase history.
-It is used by the Shop and Streaming building blocks.
+- **Customer:** The Customer building block stores and manages user information, including account details, preferences, and purchase history.

-### Payment
-This building block handles financial transactions, including payment processing and fraud detection.
-It is used by the Shop building block.
+- **Payment:** This building block handles financial transactions, including payment processing and fraud detection.

-### IAM *(Identity and Access Management)*
-The Identity building block manages user authentication and authorization, allowing users to log in and access system resources.
-It is used by all building blocks.
+- **IAM *(Identity and Access Management)*:** The Identity building block manages user authentication and authorization, allowing users to log in and access system resources.

-### Ticket System
-This building block provides a system for users to report issues and request support.
-It is used by Consumers and 1st Level Support.
+- **Ticket System:** This building block provides a system for users to report issues and request support.

-### DevSecOps Platform
-The DevSecOps Platform provides a unified environment for managing infrastructure, deploying applications, and integrating security measures throughout the software development lifecycle.
+- **DevSecOps Platform:** The DevSecOps Platform provides a unified environment for managing infrastructure, deploying applications, and integrating security measures throughout the software development lifecycle.

-## GCP Landing zone - High level view on hybrid cloud setup
+## Landing zone - High level view on hybrid cloud setup

 ### Considerations